Snowflake-Labs/sfquickstarts/site/devlabs/ingestion_real_time_cdc_with_hvr.md

 Verify your source RDBMS is configured with supplemental logging.
 [For Oracle use the following](https://www.hvr-software.com/docs/location-class-requirements/requirements-for-oracle#RequirementsforOracle-SupplementalLogging)

-### STEP 2: Configuration of Locations and Channels
+### Step 2: Configuration of Locations and Channels

 #### Setup Locations in HVR’s Location Configuration: